Population: 33.6 million (2018)

 Procurement is subject to the 2006 Government Tenders and Procurement Law and its 2007 implementing regulations.
 There is no central procurement office.
 Each ministry or autonomous agency contracts directly with suppliers within the framework of the regulations.
 However, the Ministry of Finance provides oversight and is required by law to review all contracts valued at 5 million riyals or more and contracts with execution periods of longer than one year.

 Under the regulations, all purchases must be made through public tender unless specifically exempted.
 Tenders are announced in the official gazette, two local newspapers, various electronic media, and foreign media as necessary.
-Bids may be submitted in sealed envelopes or electronically by the specified date, and they must be accompanied by a bid bond of between 1 percent and 2 percent based on the terms of the tender.
+Bids may be submitted in sealed envelopes or electronically by the specified date, and they must be accompanied by a bid bond of between 1% and 2% based on the terms of the tender.
 Bids are valid for 90 days.
 The regulations require equal treatment of national and foreign goods.

-Contracts generally are awarded to the lowest bidder that meets the conditions set forth in the tender; however, if the lowest bid is 35 percent lower than the purchasing agency's estimates or prevailing market prices the bid must be excluded unless the bidder satisfies the agency that it can perform the obligations of the contract.
+Contracts are generally awarded to the lowest bidder that meets the conditions set forth in the tender; however, if the lowest bid is 35% lower than the purchasing agency's estimates or prevailing market prices the bid must be excluded unless the bidder satisfies the agency that it can perform the obligations of the contract.
 Bids also may be excluded if the purchasing agency believes that the bidder's contractual obligations would exceed its ability to execute the contract.
-Once a contract is awarded, the winning bidder must supply a performance guarantee equivalent to 5 percent of the contract value.
-Once a contract is awarded, the purchasing authority may increase by up to 10 percent or decrease by up to 20 percent the total value of the supplier's obligation, subject to strict criteria.
+Once a contract is awarded, the winning bidder must supply a performance guarantee equivalent to 5% of the contract value.
+Once a contract is awarded, the purchasing authority may increase by up to 10% or decrease by up to 20% the total value of the supplier's obligation, subject to strict criteria.

 Bid guarantees and performance guarantees may be in the form of a guarantee from a local bank or a guarantee from a foreign bank submitted through a local bank.
 Cash guarantees are acceptable only in certain urgent cases.
 A guarantee is not required for direct purchase contracts unless the purchasing agency deems it necessary.
 Although Arabic is the official language, English is spoken and understood widely.
 Firms resident or working in Saudi Arabia must conduct all official business with the government in Arabic.
 The tender regulations state that bids may be in any language, but in practice, tender announcements generally specify the language of the bid.